oxy-design-co/oxychat/HOW_IT_WORKS.md

 ## What Happens Behind the Scenes

-Here's the complete flow when you type "My name is Alex":
+Here's the complete flow when you type "What's the weather in Tokyo?":

 1. You type in the chat and press enter
 2. ChatKit component sends message to `/chatkit`
 3. Vite proxy forwards to backend at port 8000
 4. FastAPI receives the request in `main.py`
 5. ChatKit server in `chat.py` gets the message
-6. The agent (with GPT-4) processes the message
+6. The agent processes the message
-7. AI decides to call `save_fact` tool with "User's name is Alex"
+7. AI decides to call `get_weather` with "Tokyo"
-8. Fact is created and stored in `fact_store`
-9. Backend streams the response back
+8. Backend streams a weather widget
-10. Frontend receives the response and a client tool call
-11. Chat window shows the AI's reply
+9. Frontend renders the widget and the AI's reply
-12. Fact list updates with the new fact
-13. Everything is complete
+10. Everything is complete

 All of this happens in about one second.